rustc_const_eval/interpret/validity.rs

 self.path,

-Ub(DanglingIntPointer(..) | InvalidVTablePointer(..)) =>
+Ub(DanglingIntPointer{ .. } | InvalidVTablePointer(..)) =>

 InvalidVTablePtr { value: format!("{vtable}") },

-Ub(InvalidVTableTrait { expected_trait, vtable_trait }) => {
+Ub(InvalidVTableTrait { vtable_dyn_type, expected_dyn_type }) => {

-InvalidMetaWrongTrait { expected_trait, vtable_trait: *vtable_trait }
+InvalidMetaWrongTrait { vtable_dyn_type, expected_dyn_type }

 },